holywater2/holyawter2.github.io/_pages/about.md

 I believe that AI will effectively reduce the complexity of calculations in physics and chemistry, especially in areas like multi-objective optimization problems, challenges in establishing ansatzes, modeling interactions and governing equations, and handling intractable computations.
 I am studying and researching these possibilities.

-I am always open to discussion, so please feel free to reach out anytime.
+I am always open to discussion, so please feel free to reach out anytime!

 <!-- Recently, I am focusing on intergrating [Geometrical Deep Learning](https://geometricdeeplearning.com/) into the molecular science. -->